The Free Option Problem of ePBS: Methodology

 \parhead{Data collection.} We curate a dataset covering all the blocks that contain at least one relevant DEX trade between January 1, 2024, and March 8, 2025.
 Using the approach introduced by \cite{wu2025measuringcexdex}, we identify as relevant, \SI{6930821} CEX-DEX searcher transactions from 23 major searchers in \SI{1877729} blocks, including information on searcher payments and token amounts.
 We then collect the total value and the builder data of these blocks from \cite{relayscan}.
 To estimate position values of DEX trades, we collect Binance historical quotes data from Tardis.dev \cite{tardisdata}, tracking mid prices for USDT pairs of all traded tokens.
 Prices are sampled for 8 seconds after the slot time and converted into ETH using contemporaneous ETH/USDT mid price, leveraging the superior liquidity of USDT pairs to ensure consistent and accurate pricing.

 \parhead{Total block value.} We define the total value of a block as the sum of all payments to the builder at the time of commitment, including all included transactions' priority fee and coinbase transfer.
 Formally, for a transaction $i \in T_b$, where $T_b$ represents the set of transactions included in block $b$, we denote its priority fee (tip) and coinbase transfer as $i_\text{tip}$ and $i_\text{transfer}$, respectively.
-The total value of block $b$, denoted by $v_b$, can be given by
+The total value of block $b$, denoted by $v_b$, is

 \parhead{DEX position value.} The value of a DEX trade is the revenue that the searcher can make by flattening their DEX-acquired inventory on the CEX, net of any trading fees.
 As the searcher's actual attainable execution price on CEX is not observable, we estimate their revenue by using \emph{markouts} calculated with CEX mid prices.
 Formally, consider a DEX transaction $j$ that purchases $x$ amount of token A and sells $y$ amount of token B on the DEX, net of liquidity provider fees.
-Let $P_A(t)$ and $P_B(t)$ represent the respective CEX prices converted to ETH at markout horizon $t$.
+Let $P_A(t)$ and $P_B(t)$ be the respective CEX prices converted to ETH at markout horizon $t$.
 The ETH value of trade $j$ at time $t$ can be estimated as:

 \parhead{Option metrics.} Following \cite{liobanonatomic,whowinsandwhy,wu2025measuringcexdex}, we consider the builder and the CEX-DEX searchers as an integrated entity.
 Assuming the payments from CEX-DEX searchers to the builder at commitment reflect the contemporaneous values, the value of block $b$ at time $t \in [0, \tau]$ after commitment becomes